Learn about yourself & your ability to lead.

 - Are more likely than their peers to say staff recognize their achievements (100% vs. 70% for non-participants)

-- Were more likely to have accepted offered and accepted of full time employment at graduation (64% vs. 45% for non-participants)
+- Were more likely to have been offered and accepted of full time employment at graduation (64% vs. 45% for non-participants)

 - Were more likely to have a starting salary greater than $60,000 at graduation (56% vs. 33% for non-participants)